yemanbh/Personalised-Real-State-AI-Agent/README.md

  A notebook that shows how to use the real state agent is also provide (`real-state-matching.ipynb`).

-Here is a detailed explanation of the components of the application
+Here is a detailed explanation of the components of the application:

  ## 1. Synthetic Data Generation